Annuity

 If funds of a certain amount are drawn before the stated period, the annuitant would face a penalty.

-This is instituted by issuers to better ensure that they’ll make a return on investment on these products (otherwise there is no point in them offering the service).
+This is instituted by issuers to better ensure that they’ll make a return on investment on these products (otherwise, there is no point in their offering the service).

 Similarly, insurers will add costs to a product that demands earlier payment withdrawals, longer payout durations, accelerated payouts upon the triggering of some clause, risk hedging (e.g., inflation linkage, etc.), survivorship benefits, and other potential features that could conceivably increase the product’s present value of cash flows.